wardbell/angular2-save-restore-demo/README.md

 After completing installation type in your favourite shell:

-* `gulp play` to start a "Hello World" app in a new browser window.
+* `gulp play` to start the app in a new browser window.
 App files are observed and will be re-transpiled on each change.